3. Oracle Ensemble

 Section titled “What you will learn”- Applying the Oracle modifier via

-@nodekwargs (ensemble_n=,merge_fn=) - Registering a scripted merge function with
+@nodekwargs (ensemble_n=,merge_fn=) - Supplying a scripted merge function via the

 - How the compiler expands Oracle into fan-out + barrier + merge